Yandex Cloud

 Hi, I'm inside

-The pod pushed the Docker image with no additional authentication on the Container Registry side.
+The pod pulled the Docker image with no additional authentication required on the Container Registry side.

-To install Application Load Balancer, follow this guide.
+To set up an Application Load Balancer, follow this guide.

 Create a load balancerCreate a load balancer